Pranav1772/Student-Record-Management-System/Readme.md

 #Student Record Management System
-This is a basic project for manage details about student For Database Microsoft Access is used
+This is a basic project for manage details about student and For Database Microsoft Access is used.
+You should have the visual studio 2012 Express edition at least